eartheos-app/api-docs/readme.md

 [Check out the polygons included in Eartheos that can be used as the `key`.](./included_regions.md)

+**Tip:** One way to make more distinctive polygons is to provide a `color` instead of using a `value` that maps to a color from the `scale` of a `LayerStyle`.
+Another way is by providing more hex colors in the `scale` of a `LayerStyle` to get a more varied gradient that will map to your values.

 ```
 {
 	"name": String, // required